backstage/backstage/bs.md

 We need to be able to introduce new default APIs without having to change the existing code in order to consume them.

-### Extending plugins
+### Extending Plugins

 It should be easy for integrators to install extensions to existing plugins in order to gain new functionality.

-Plugin developers should be able to provide extensions points for modules to use.
+Plugin developers should be able to provide extension points for other modules to use.

-#### Developer friendly
+### Developer Friendly

 The concept of installing, extending and providing extension points should be similar across the system and easy for developers to understand.